 Dr. Sewell received his B.S. from Kansas State University.
 He then received his M.A. and Ph.D. from the University of Kansas.
 Following a clinical internship with the Department of Veterans Affairs, Dr. Sewell joined UNT’s Department of Psychology faculty in 1991.
 In 2008, he entered central research leadership full time, first as associate vice president for research and then as interim vice president for research at UNT before joining the University of New Orleans.
 At UNO, he served as the vice president for research and economic development as well as the executive director of the Graduate School.
 In 2015, Dr. Sewell joined the OSU team and moved from New Orleans to Stillwater with his wife, Beth, where they now make their home.

-Ronald Van Den Bussche, Interim Associate Vice President for Research
+Ronald Van Den Bussche, Associate Vice President for Research

-Dr. Van Den Bussche was appointed interim associate vice president for research in 2014.
-Most recently he served as the associate dean for research in the College of Arts & Sciences at Oklahoma State University.
+Dr. Van Den Bussche serves as the associate vice president for research.
+Prior to this he served as the associate dean for research in the College of Arts & Sciences at Oklahoma State University.
 A Regents Professor of Zoology and former interim head of the Department of Zoology, Dr. Van Den Bussche earned his Ph.D. in zoology from Texas Tech University followed by postdoctoral positions at the University of Idaho and Texas Tech.
 He was awarded a Fulbright Senior Specialist Fellowship in 2005 to study at the Museum and Institute of Zoology at the Polish Academy of Sciences in Warsaw, Poland.
 Dr. Van Den Bussche received the College of Arts & Sciences Outstanding Professor Award in 1999.

 Toni S. Shaklee, Assistant Vice President for Sponsored Research